KonstantinLackner/CodeDraw/INTRODUCTION.md

 The first *drawImage* method takes the width and height of the given image to draw the image.
 The second *drawImage* rescales the image to fit inside the 200x200 bounds.
 The third *drawImage* also rescales the image but also specifies how pixels are supposed to be interpolated.
-Read the documentation or read the Wikipedia article on [Bicubic Interpolation](https://en.wikipedia.org/wiki/Bicubic_interpolation) and [Image Scaling](https://en.wikipedia.org/wiki/Image_scaling).
+Refer to the documentation or read the Wikipedia article on [Bicubic Interpolation](https://en.wikipedia.org/wiki/Bicubic_interpolation) and [Image Scaling](https://en.wikipedia.org/wiki/Image_scaling).